PeterSvay/topics_project/README.md

 Step 14: Run all simulation scenarios for specific time frame and use tools such as Wireshark and Powertrace to observe.

+This is a tutorial on how to capture packets on the simulation using Wireshark https://www.youtube.com/watch?v=rcOgvcYyVVA&ab_channel=PhDAcademy